Stephen Thompson wants Dundee United and Rangers to end row

-And, when Third Division Rangers were drawn to face the Tangerines at Tannadice, the visitors elected to boycott the match.
+And, when Third Division Rangers were drawn to face the Tangerines at Tannadice,

 "I'm disappointed because it's a big game for both clubs and would have been a full house," said Thompson, who appointed Jackie McNamara as the club's new manager this week.